DAVIDCRUZ0202/Potential-Oil-Spill-Detection/README.md

 ![Pic of App](/Oil-Detector/app_page.png)

 Here's the TLDR:
 * ML has a lot of potential in the energy sector.
-This is an example of
+* To use my app, go [Here!](https://oil-spill-danger-detector.herokuapp.com/)
 * If you want to build an app similar to this, check the next section for the tools you'll need
-* To use my app, go [Here!](https://oil-spill-danger-detector.herokuapp.com/)

 ### Built With